 Last year 66% of churches in our diocese completed the Energy Footprint Tool (EFT) to help them understand their carbon footprint and heating needs.
-This year, the Tool opened on 13 January and so far just 11% of churches have taken up the opportunity.
+So far this year just 18% of churches have taken up the opportunity and we'd love for more churches to see the benefit of doing this every year.

 Our Net Zero Carbon Regional Programme Manager, Lee Westcott said: